fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 Animation lets us make something visually move between different states over a given period of time.

+## Benefits of animation

+Animation is a good way of providing visual feedback, teaching users how to use a part of the interface, or adding life to a website and making it feel more “real”.

-## Simple animation with transition
+## Simple animation with transition properties

 Animation via the CSS `transition` shorthand property is the most performant method for subtle animations.
 It is suited to subtle hover and focus effects.

 We can `transition` another CSS property such as `transform` or `opacity` to move between two different element states that have been defined using that property.
 The first state would be in the element’s starting styles and the other in either its `:hover` or `:focus` styles or in a class that'd be applied by JavaScript following an event.

 Without the `transition` the state change would still happen (e.g. opacity change from 1 to 0) but would be instantaneous.

 Here’s an example “move up on hover” effect adapted from Stephanie Eckles’s [Smol CSS](https://smolcss.dev/#smol-transitions).
 <figure>

 ``` html
 <div class="u-animate u-animate--rise">
   <span>rise</span>
 </div>
 ```

 </figure>

 <figure>

 ``` css
 .u-animate > * {
   --transition-property: transform;